Clark’s App Warning for iPhone and Android Users

 You’ll pay $2.99 for stargazing app Skyview in Apple’s App Store.
 Meanwhile, in the Google Play Store it will cost you $1.99.

-If you’re someone who buys paid apps, the bottom line is that you should check the manufacturer’s website to see if you can get it for cheaper.
+If you’re someone who buys paid apps, the bottom line is that you should check the manufacturer’s website to see if you can get it cheaper.

-He wants you to look not only at the price differences between app stores, but consider the device you’ll be installing the software on.
+Clark wants you to look not only at the price differences between app stores, but consider the device you’ll be installing the software on.
 Those factors will determine what you should pay.

 “I want you to be aware enough that you go outside of doing purchases inside the Apple device or the Google device — the Android or the iPhone — and pay for the services you’re doing on the website.
 Remember, that’s the difference,” Clark says.